OpenSourceEBike/OpenSourceEBike.github.io/operation.md

 **To get started , follow this simple four step process (or five steps if you have connected the e-brakes):**
 (Please note that buttons will briefly flash **RED** if they are inactive)

 1. Ensure that the second wireless board is powered up and connected to the TSDZ2 motor controller.
 Ensure that the remote has a battery connected and press any button to start the pairing process with the motor controller.
 When the remote is searching for an ANT connection, the **RED LED** will slowly flash.
-When a connection is made with the motor, the **BLUE LED** will quickly flash and then go out.
+When a connection is made with the motor, the **GREEN LED** will short flash twice followed by one long flash to indicate connection.
 2. To turn on the motor from the remote control, press and hold the **POWER** key on the remote control.
-A  **YELLOW** LED will start flashing, and will continue flashing until the motor is on, at which time a **GREEN** LED will blink twice follwed by a longer GREEN flash.
+A  **YELLOW** LED will start flashing, and will continue flashing until the motor is on, at which time a **GREEN** LED will short flash twice followed by one long flash to indicate that the motor is on.
 3. press the **PLUS/MINUS** keys briefly to increase/decrease the motor assist level.
 The **GREEN** LED will briefly flash on every **PLUS** press of the button, while the **YELLOW** LED will briefly flash on every MINUS press of the button.
 There are 7 levels of assist.
 When you reach level 7 (maximum assist) or level 0 (motor off) the **RED** LED will rapidly flash.
 4. (Optional step needed you have connected the e-brakes) Depress either the right or left brake lever.
 The **RED** LED will light and the motor assist will stop.
 Release the brake lever and the **RED** led will turn off and the motor assist will resume.
 5. To turn off the motor, press and hold the **POWER** key on the remote control.
-The **RED** LED will briefly flash twice, followed bt a longer **RED** LED blink and the motor will turn off.
-The **BLUE** LED will then flash one flash for every 10% of charge remaining in the battery.(ie:5 flashes=50% charge remaining).
+The **RED** LED will short flash twice, followed by one long flash to indicate the motor is off.
+The **YELLOW** LED will then flash one flash for every 10% of charge remaining in the battery.(ie:5 flashes=50% charge remaining).

 ### **That's basically all you need to get started with the wireless remote.**